ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 (**but not at the moment**):

 - TMC Low integration tests;
-- integration tests where TMC is not the protagonist (i.e., you can call commands not only on TMC but also on CSP, SDP, etc. and check the interactions between them, without having TMC involved);
+- integration tests where TMC is not involved (e.g., stand-alone tests of a single subsystem);
 - tests with multiple subarrays.

 Stay tuned for updates!